ehjjjj/H11/README.md

 To test your code.
 You have to first compile it and then run one of the following commands. <br>
+`Attention: There is a 10% penalty of your final grade, if you have a memory leak.
+Also if you don't submit a makefile you will lose 5 points`

 Type the following command to zip your file.